Skip to content

 Safety When testing sensitivity, do not apply pressure to glass inserts or windows, and don't stress or damage the mounting surface.
 Tap the frame, not the pane.

-Enrolling on a Qolsys IQ Panel
+Enrolling the SHOCK-319 on a Qolsys IQ Panel

 The SHOCK-319 enrolls like any 319.5 MHz transmitter.
 On a Qolsys IQ Panel the shock sensor and the contact come in as a single supervised zone: